hykilpikonna/hykilpikonna/README.md

-### 🎄 Merry Christmas!

-Here, have some candies 🍬🍬🍬🍬🍬

 ### 🐱 Hi there, I'm Hykilpikonna!

 I'm Hykilpikonna, a first-year undergraduate student at the University of Toronto, majoring in computer science and psychology.
 I'm interested in web development and machine learning.
 I'm currently doing research on voice-based gender identification for Chinese speakers.